 Know that even though the shampoos designed for the scalp is not ideal for the face, but it can help to control the beard dandruff when it seems worsened.
 Products with pyrithione zinc as its active ingredients may help, that is if the dandruff is light.
 The zinc complement contained in it fights off fungi and bacteria and treats mild seborrhoeic dermatitis (which is another possible cause of dandruff).
-If the dandruff is pretty bad, another good option is products with ketoconazole as its active ingredient; ketoconazole is also used in prescription for strength dandruff and dermatitis treatments.
+If the dandruff is pretty bad, another good option is products with ketoconazole as its active ingredient; ketoconazole is also used in the prescription for strength dandruff and dermatitis treatments.

 Always remember that these shampoos can also dry out the skin under your beard.
 Therefore, shampoos should only be used for just few times in a month.
 And with its usage should be the addition of some moisturizers and oils.

 Acting as antimicrobial barriers, natural oils produced on the skin keeps the skin from getting dry.
 Always be guided that if natural oils is been washed away in an effort to scrape off dead skin or use anti-dandruff chemicals, then it is just right that they be replaced.

 Make sure that the beard and skin under it is dry when applying your oil.
 Apply a tiny quantity of it to the hands and gently massage it into your beards roots.
 Use a beard brush for longer beards.
 This is to help spread out the oil and groom your beard hair.
 This may be repeated daily.